This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 - Laminating ready mix

-Occupations and People at Risk for Exposure to Asbestos
+Occupations at Risk for Exposure to Asbestos from Bestwall and Georgia-Pacific

 If asbestos is not well contained, tiny fibers can come loose and contaminate the air, water, or soil.
 Airborne asbestos can also settle with dust on clothing and surfaces.
 People in the vicinity can inhale or ingest the tiny fibers, leading to tissue damage and fatal diseases like asbestosis, mesothelioma, and lung cancer.